mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 This seems about right, as `None` is the go-to value to be returned by a function when the function does nothing.

-Imagine you have the following function to return the integer square root of a number, returning `None` for negative inputs (because negative numbers do not have a square root in the usual sense):
+Imagine someone implemented the following function to return the integer square root of a number, returning `None` for negative inputs (because negative numbers do not have a square root in the usual sense):